CodeupClassroom/venus-java-codeup-exercises/src/java_two/lectures/junit-lec.md

     @BeforeClass and @AfterClass

+## work thru TDD example

+    explain hashing and show example for protecting passwords

+    figure out the code

-## Skip over TDD and go to Testing Legacy Code
+## work thru Testing Legacy Code

+    talk about how to test the Kitchen class what should we test???

+    figure out the code

+## exercise
+    may not want to fork. may want to BEAR clone